-Here’s some more great news about students in our Historical Performance Practice program . . .
+Here’s more great news about students in our Historical Performance Practice program . . .

-Four graduate students from the CWRU Historical Performance Practice program were accepted to the inaugural Berwick Academy for Historical Performance this summer.
+Graduate students from the CWRU Historical Performance Practice program were accepted to the inaugural Berwick Academy for Historical Performance this summer.
 The Academy held auditions nationwide, stopping in Cleveland this past November.
-Violinists Cynthia Black, Karin Cuellar-Rendon, Alice Culin-Ellison and Allison Monroe will head to Oregon this June to work with a prestigious faculty including conductor Maasaki Suzuki of Bach Collegium Japan, […Read more]
+Oboist, Luke Conklin, violinists, Cynthia Black, Karin Cuellar-Rendon, Alice Culin-Ellison, Allison Monroe, and trumpeters, Dominic Favia (CIM), and Justin Bland (M.A., CWRU 10′) will head to Oregon this June to work with prestigious faculty including conductor Maasaki Suzuki of Bach Collegium Japan, […Read more]

 Date posted: January 12th, 2015